-© Copyright 2015 HP Development Company, L.P.
+© Copyright 2015 Hewlett-Packard Development Company, L.P.

+AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by Hewlett-Packard Company under license.
 Intel, Celeron, Centrino, and Pentium are trademarks of Intel Corporation in the U.S. and other countries.
 Microsoft and Windows are trademarks of the Microsoft group of companies.